Retro-Devils/Mugen-Pi-4/README.md

 - Make sure to change all the mugens you add controls in and mugen.cfg file or in game.

--If your exe name is not mugen.exe .
+- If your exe name is not mugen.exe .
 Qjoyoad will not load mugen layout to map your. ontroller to keyboard buttons.

 # Why didn't this work on my/pre-made retropie?